phetsims/qa/documentation/accessibility-bugs.md

 * When the values of sliders are read out sometimes NVDA will read out the wrong value.
 Adjusting those sliders seems to fix the issue.
 Likely an “AT caching” issue.  https://github.com/phetsims/resistance-in-a-wire/issues/202
 * NVDA will read through the Sim Screen Overview when exiting a dialog
 * NVDA may say name of WASD keys when pressed
+* NVDA might get "stuck" on the heading of a dialog.
+You have to press "tab" to get out of it.
+See https://github.com/phetsims/quadrilateral/issues/452

 ### 1.4: VoiceOver